Kurt Vile Q&A: End Of The Road 2022 – Day 4

 Fresh from a secret set at the Piano Stage, Kurt is comfortable in the woodland surroundings of the Talking Heads stage, particularly since it reminds him of his home in Mount Airy, Philadelphia.
 His home environs play a large part in his discussion with Uncut’s Tom Pinnock, as talk turns to the home studio he’s constructed there, complete with famed producer Mitch Easter’s personal console.
 “He recorded the first couple REMs and Pavement’s Brighten The Corners,” Vile reveals.
 “So I knew it was coming from a good place, somebody who knew what they were doing and somebody who knew how to also instal it into my house.
 It’s his personal board.
 It’s like an old ’60s console, very Abbey Road vibes.”

-Vile also, Pinnock uncovers, “loved” the pandemic.
+Vile also, Tom uncovers, “loved” the pandemic.
 “Obviously there were scary parts, but it saved my life,” he says.
 “I feel like before the pandemic maybe I just wasn’t as confident as a performer but the combination of realising I’m lucky that people even like my music, I’m lucky that I got a record deal.”

-A major label record deal, with Verve, Pinnock notes.
+A major label record deal, with Verve, Tom notes.
 “Yeah,” Vile chuckles.
 “You gotta play the game… it can be whatever you want it to be.
 I like the idea of trying to do something outside of the box and see what happens, so that that’s what I’m gonna do.
 I’m stoked to be labelmates with The Velvet Underground and Stan Getz.”

 Vile claims he can’t remember his 2011 set at EOTR because “I was partying really hard”, but otherwise his memory is so good that “people are scared of it.”
 He certainly recalls his brief youthful dabbling in bluegrass music.
 “I took a few banjo lessons,” he admits.
 “My dad convinced me to play the banjo first, he was into bluegrass.
 I immediately got him to teach me chords to songs with guitar.”